Omaha Wrongful Death Lawyers

 Wrongful death claims can be filed within two years of the deceased person’s death.
 Common wrongful death actions stem from the following accidents:

-Car accidents are a common occurrence throughout Nebraska, and despite new restrictions on texting and driving, as well as steeper penalties for driving under the influence, drivers too often ignore these laws and cause a wrongful death.
+Accidents on the road are a common occurrence in Omaha, and despite new restrictions on texting and driving, as well as steeper penalties for driving under the influence, drivers too often ignore these laws and cause a wrongful death.

 Construction site workers are also often at risk of serious injuries if their company does not follow appropriate safety procedures.
 Construction workers often have to blindly trust the skill of their colleagues, even though companies are required to give appropriate training to all workers operating heavy machinery.
 A simple slip of a hand can often result in serious injuries or loss of life.

 Medical malpractice actions are some of the most common types of wrongful death claims.
 Patients visit health care professionals and hospitals to recover from an injury or an illness – not to suffer from a new one.
-Medical malpractice claims are often centered on the actions of a health care professional, including:
+These types of claims are often centered on the actions of a health care professional, including:

 - Incorrect prescription